AdobeDocs/workfront-known-issues.en/help/known-issues/newworkfrontexperience.md

 keywords: new file, add file
 ---

-# Known Issues in new Adobe Workfront Experience
+# Known Issues in Adobe Workfront

-This page contains issues currently identified in new Adobe Workfront Experience.
+This page contains issues currently identified in Adobe Workfront.

 >[!IMPORTANT]
 >